ULL-ESIT-PL/moo-examples/README.md

     lexer.next() // -> { type: 'name', value: 'foo' }
 ```

-## Errors
+## Error management

 If none of your rules match, Moo will throw an Error; since it doesn't know what else to do.

-If you prefer, you can have moo return an error token instead of throwing an exception.
+If you prefer, you can use **moo.error** to make moo return an **error token** instead of throwing an exception.
 The error token will contain the whole of the rest of the buffer.

 ```js
     moo.compile({